 - Butterfly of Doom: The change of Union military leaders leads to a quicker end of the Civil War.
 This leads to Lincoln having the opportunity to invoke the Monroe Doctrine on France, which was engaged in Mexico.
 That leads to a different circumstances in Europe where France allies with Austria-Hungry.

 - Different World, Different Movies: Different music as well.
 American music in general has a greater Caribbean/Latin influence, and the local rock-and-roll equivalent has elements of OTL's swing, particularly the addition of brass instruments.

-- Expanded States of America: Including Caribbean states and Panama.
+- Expanded States of America: Including the Caribbean states, Cuba and Panama.

 - For Want of a Nail: A sliver of metal was in the road McClellan was travelling on.
 Apparently he didn't see it and his horse stepped on it, causing it to rear back.
 McClellan fell off and landed on a nearby fence in such a way as to cause paralysis.

 - Historical Domain Character: Just about anyone who already existed before the divergence point will, as noted below, have a counterpart in this timeline, though their role in history may be subtly or even completely different.

 - Idiot Ball: The Motherland Party (a far-right militaristic Russo-centrist xenophobic party) of the Imperial Eurasian Federation is seen as this, as their actions before and during the 2000 general elections (which included obvious vote rigging, martial law, poorly-disguised election fraud and brutal suppression of riots) possibly triggered the break up of the IEF itself and possibly the Second Great War.